WICG/kv-storage/README.md

 This sort of API has [precedent in localForage](https://www.npmjs.com/package/localforage#multiple-instances), which is notable since localForage otherwise sticks rather strictly to the `localStorage` API surface.

-Note that the scope of the default storage area would be per-realm, or more precisely, per module map, since it would be created whenever you imported the module.
+The scope of the default storage area would be per-realm.
+(Or more precisely, per module map, since it would be created whenever you imported the module.)

 ### `backingStore`: falling back to IndexedDB